 What is a prescribed industrial disease?

-The law specifies about 70 diseases that are risks in particular jobs.
+The law specifies about 70 diseases (see link in 'Further reading & references' section, below) that are risks in particular jobs.
 For one of these diseases to apply, you must have contracted it through your job.
 You must also have been working in a type of job described in the rules.
-Perhaps the most well known diseases are: work-related asthma, asbestos-related diseases; vibration white finger; deafness caused by work noise; and pneumoconiosis, but there are many others.
-To find out if a disease is a prescribed industrial disease contact your local Jobcentre Plus office (see below).
+Perhaps the most well-known diseases are: work-related asthma; asbestos-related diseases; vibration white finger; deafness caused by work noise; and pneumoconiosis, but there are many others.

 How seriously affected do you have to be to get this benefit?